Tag: C#

-When working in Python, there are times when you need more speed than it can deliver.
-These times to reach for C/C++.
-The interop between the languages is clean, minimal, and very fast.
-Here, I’ll give a quick example with a little commentary to assist with understanding the basics.
+When working in Python, there are times when you have cpu-bound processing and need real threads.
+This is usually when I reach for C. The interop between the languages is clean, minimal, and fast.
+I’ll give a quick example.
 First, the basic problem.
-Let’s sayContinue reading “Wrapping C APIs in Python”
+How do you compose a C lib into your Python application?
+Fortunately,…

 Accepting Invalid SSL Certificates in .NET WCF Clients